kdpuvvadi/blog/content/posts/quick-dirty-droplet-do-doctl.md

 ## Selection

-We decided to use public key at `~/.ssh/id_rsa.pub` for key based authetication.
+We decided to use public key at `~/.ssh/id_rsa.pub` for key based authentication.
 As most of the devs already added their key to DO's teams account.

 We use Ubuntu 20.04, 21.04 and CentOS 7, 8.
 We've production env at SFO 2 & 3, BLR1, SGP1 and NYC 1 & 2.

 ## Building

-Instead using root user then setup user account with ansible We decided to go with cloud-init for user setup on the vm as it's simple to implement and DigitalOcean already supports that in their cli plotform.
+Instead using root user then setup user account with ansible We decided to go with cloud-init for user setup on the vm as it's simple to implement and DigitalOcean already supports that in their cli platform.

 ```yaml
 #cloud-config